zerotier/libzt/README.md

 Secure virtual network access embedded directly into applications, games, and devices.
 Imagine starting an instance of your application or game and having it automatically be a member of your virtual network without having to rewrite your networking layer.
 Check out our [Integrations](integrations/) to learn how to integrate this into your application, device, or ecosystem.

 The general idea is this:

-	1) Your application starts.
+ - Your application starts.
-	2) The API and ZeroTier service initializes inside a separate thread of your app.
+ - The API and ZeroTier service initializes inside a separate thread of your app.
-	3) Your app can now reach anything on your virtual network via normal network calls.
+ - Your app can now reach anything on your flat virtual network via normal network calls.

 It's as simple as that!